Skip to main content

 });

-The result is that the integration marketplace appears to be a portion of the rest of your application:
+The result is that the integration marketplace appears as a portion of the rest of your application:

 Prismatic integration marketplace embedded in your app

-Note: at this point marketplace has not been themed to match your app.
-To match your app branding, see Theming Embedded Marketplace.
+Note: At this point, the marketplace has not been themed to match your application.
+To implement custom branding, see Theming Embedded Marketplace.

 For an example of the iframe injection method, see GitHub.